 Sometimes Aunt Martha Does Dreadful Things (1971)

-Far from unfolding in a straight line, the horror genre has sprouted several sprawling branches throughout the years, allowing its early predecessors to take on some rather unique forms.
+Far from unfolding in a straight line, the slasher genre has sprouted several sprawling branches throughout the years, allowing its early predecessors to take on some rather unique forms.
 One of many regional riffs on the theme, Sometimes Aunt Martha Does Dreadful Things is one such oddity.
 While its hack-and-slash moments—and there are plenty—recall the stuff of typical body count movies, they’re surrounded by a wild, sordid tale involving Paul (Abe Zwick) and Stanley (Wayne Crawford), a couple of small-time crooks on the lam.
 Fleeing all the way to Miami from Baltimore, they’ve shacked up in a house owned by Stanley’s Aunt Martha, which sounds completely normal until you learn that Paul has murdered the poor old lady and assumed her identity.

 Tension mounts as he grows increasingly paranoid about everyone: an accomplice from Baltimore that wanders back into picture, the sweet old lady across the street, and the various girls Stanley attempts to bed before his brain goes haywire.
 The latter provides the most intriguing dimension to this curious splatter movie-cum-hothouse melodrama from one-time director Thomas Casey, who mines this sub-genre’s psychosexual implications to create a bizarre portrait of what appears to be a homosexual relationship between two self-loathing men.
 You come for the splatter—which is delivered via psychedelic, negative-image outbursts—but you grow more interested in the bizarre interactions between Paul and Stanley.
 The former is especially captivating as he assumes more and more of Aunt Martha’s identity, chiding her “nephew” in the unnervingly childish (and possibly mentally disturbed?)
 Stanley.

-One of the more fascinating (and strikingly competent!) from the regional obscuro scene, Sometimes Aunt Martha Does Dreadful Things doesn’t foreshadow the more straightforward, mainstream slasher efforts.
+One of the more fascinating (and strikingly competent!) efforts from the regional obscuro scene, Sometimes Aunt Martha Does Dreadful Things doesn’t foreshadow the more straightforward, mainstream slasher efforts.
 Rather, it anticipates the real psychosexual madness lurking in films such as Nightmare, Night Warning, and Sleepaway Camp.
 Charged with the melodramatic verve of a psycho-biddy flick, it climaxes with one of the most outrageous scenes ever glimpsed on the exploitation circuit, yet still manages to recover to highlight the sad, almost tragic trauma shared between two men whose repressed ids leave a gruesome trail of carnage.

 Easily the most high profile release on Vinegar Syndrome’s slasher slate, Madman also ranks as one of the genre’s finest 88 minutes.
 It’s a blustery, moonlit campfire tale brought to gory, cornball life as a group of ill-fated campers learns the local lore involving an undead serial killer isn’t just the stuff of tall tales.
 Madman Marz (Paul Ehlers) is real, and he’s a lithe, otherworldly bastard capable of flitting through trees and severing your head with a swing of an axe.
 I will readily admit that Madman doesn’t feature a ton of innovation: by 1981, many of its tropes would have already felt familiar, from the isolated camp setting to its reliance on gore gags to compensate for a thin plot and even thinner characters.